 - Start your epic journey with a boat journey through pack ice to the shore of a remote fjord

 - Trek over the inland glaciers, establish routes though crevasse fields and over mountain passes

 - Forage for berries and fish for your dinner

-- Finish the expedition at a tiny Inuit hunting community
+- Start and finish the expedition in a small Inuit fishing community

 This uninhabited island is the perfect location to learn and practice basic mountaineering and glacier travel skills.
 Trekking into the interior of the island the team will pitch expedition basecamp.
 Over the next two days you will use crampons, harnesses and ropes to learn and refresh skills for glacier travel, and prepare the kit for the journey ahead.

 Just north of Kulusuk island lies the remote range of the Schweizerland Alps.
 Bound by glaciers, snow and ice, these alpine mountains are a majestic setting for a tough exploratory expedition.
-Navigating a new route from the coast, the team will use their trekking and mountaineering skills to cross rock, snow, ice, and crevasse fields.
-With a potential peak summit in the region possible, weather permitting, the team will take the changes in weather and terrain in their stride to traverse the mountain range and make their way back to the coast.
+Navigating a new route from the coast, the team will use their trekking and mountaineering skills to cross rock, snow, ice, and crevasse fields, with a potential peak summit in the region possible, weather permitting.
+As a team you will take the changes in weather and terrain in their stride to traverse the mountain range and make their way back to the coast.